C-1: Fate of Judas

 (From lecture by David Brandt Berg, transcribed August 29, 1973)

 The above revelation pictures Hell, or the Lake of Fire, as a place of endless dreariness, and likely, that is how it will feel to those who must dwell there.
-This utter lack of hope differs from the kind of treatment given to those who are under God’s care in “shame and everlasting contempt”.
+This utter lack of hope differs from the kind of treatment given to those who are under God’s care in “shame and everlasting disgrace”, or in the realm of Hades.
 Regardless of where one is in the Kingdom, one will always experience hope and feel useful – a far cry from the utter futility of Hell’s activity.

 Those who have come to the Lord will benefit from God’s presence and a loving atmosphere, even if it must be in the midst of rehabilitation.
 In the Lake of Fire however, going by the above revelation, an atmosphere of hopelessness pervades.
 Hell’s weary inmates, lost and confused, see no end in sight, trapped with no way out of their misery.
 Instead of being freed from the negative aspects of their earthly lives, those dark inclinations return to plague and haunt them in the Afterlife.